operanditech/work-proposals/streamer_plugin.md

 - A generic data store adaptor implementation that will allow you to replace MongoDB for any other data store of your choice (such as Postgres, MySQL, or any other database system).
 - A horizontally scalable WebSocket server to feed real time updates to your dapp frontend.
 - An `ActionReader` for [demux-js](https://github.com/EOSIO/demux-js) that also provides the state DB operations associated to each action.

+These utilities will be properly documented and we will provide examples of how to use them.

 ## Desired features